The Food, Mood, Poop Journal serves as your best tool for collecting data. Data about your client or yourself!

 Food, Mood, Poop Journal

-You see, when looking from a Functional Nutrition perspective, we do not want to invite self-criticism or analysis around food or choices.
-Yet we do want to have a starting point for discussion and self-awareness when assessing what comes in and what goes out.
-This knowledge dump allows us to step out of our assumptions and develop real rapport with our clients.
-(And I would be remiss if I didn’t mention that there are also some folks for whom a Food, Mood, Poop Journal is not a great first step at all, and may serve as more of a trigger than a tool.)
+When looking from a Functional Nutrition perspective, we do not want to invite self-criticism or analysis around food or choices.
+We do want to have a starting point for discussion and self-awareness while assessing what comes in and what goes out.
+This exchange allows us to step out of our assumptions and develop real rapport with our clients.

-After the discretionary capture of food listed on the Food, Mood, Poop Journal, we might go back and ask our client to take two more actions (or we can do this with them):
+After the discretionary capture of food listed on the Food-Mood-Poop Journal, we might go back and ask our client to take two more actions (or we can do this with them in session):

 1. Circle the meals that included Fat, Fiber & Protein (one of our favorite ways of inviting balanced blood sugar through our meals).

-I realize this isn’t a pleasant topic (for you or maybe for you to discuss with your clients).
-Yet it’s one that comes up a lot in our practice at the Functional Nutrition Alliance Clinic.
-For us, poop is an indicator of overall health and it’s an important focus while we work to restore body balance.
+I realize this isn’t a pleasant topic, yet it’s one that comes up a lot in our practice at the Functional Nutrition Alliance Clinic.
+Poop is a topic that should be discussed often in any Functional Nutrition or holistic health practice.
+That’s because poop is an indicator of overall health and it’s an important area of focus for functionally restoring body balance.

-As we move into the Poop column of our Food, Mood Poop Journal, we like to turn our attention to relatable discussions about digestion and particularly the role of the large intestine, where poop is produced, and the signs of health that we leave behind in the toilet each day.
+As we move into the Poop column of the Food-Mood-Poop Journal, we turn our attention to relatable discussions about digestion, particularly the role of the large intestine, where poop is produced, and the signs of health that we leave behind in the toilet each day.

 This biology education invites folks to develop a new diagnostic appreciation of their poop.

-The large intestine, or colon, is one of your major channels of removal and detoxification.
-The colon has a significant role in digestion and in your overall ability to thrive.
-Its essential function is often grossly overlooked.
-And your poop patterns can tell us a lot about where to focus our attention!
+The large intestine, or colon, is one of the body’s major channels of removal and detoxification.
+The colon has a significant role in digestion and in a person’s overall ability to thrive.
+Its essential function is often grossly overlooked, despite the fact that a person’s poop patterns can tell us a lot about where to focus our attention in a holistic health practice.

-From the perspective of digestion, the colon is the last place for your body to absorb water and vital minerals and vitamins.
+From the perspective of digestion, the colon is the last place for the body to absorb water and vital minerals and vitamins.
 A healthy large intestine is well-populated with friendly bacteria that act as gatekeepers.
-Those microbes have two important functions.
+Those microbes in the colon have two important functions.

-1. They allow important vitamins and nutrients (particularly vitamin K and B vitamins — to support your bones and brain, among other things) to pass into your bloodstream.
+1. They allow important vitamins and nutrients (particularly vitamin K and B vitamins — to support the bones and brain, among other things) to pass into the bloodstream.

 2. They usher toxins and other unneeded rubbish toward excretion.